Gautier30/iot-ReyVai/Renato/additionalThings/Participant Observer Field Diary/README.md

 More time for low level programming/Arduino/MQTT/C++ More networking
 Use platformio directly
-Ask guest lectures about realy world deplyment.
+Ask guest lectures about real world deployment.